What to Do If You Were Injured by a Distracted Driver

 Aside from accepting treatment for your injury, document every accident scene that will provide you with a solid case of distracted driving.
 Take several photos of the extent of the damage to the vehicles, the road conditions, and the surrounding traffic signs.

-Capture photographs from several angles to provide a full view of the scene.
-Take note of the date, time, and weather.
-These details can affect how liability is established.
-If possible, draw a diagram of the layout of the crash to illustrate how it all happened.
+Photograph the scene from as many angles as possible to get a complete picture.
+Note the date, time, and weather conditions.
+These can all affect liability.
+If possible, draw a diagram of the crash scene and how it happened.

-Keep in mind to mention any check marks or dirt on the road.
-If you can still manage, recall the behavior of the other driver during the incident prior to the crash.
+Measure the tire marks or debris on the road.
+If you can, try to remember how the other driver acted before the collision.
 You can submit these documents as evidence in court.

 Gather Evidence and Witness Information